 Flexible Spending Accounts (FSAs) – if you signed up for one, chances are you’ve heard a few terms that you may or may not be familiar with.
 FSAs are great tools for helping you save money on taxes while also putting money aside for out-of-pocket healthcare expenses.
 It’s important to fully understand phrases like “use it or lose it”, “carryover”, “grace period” and “run out”.

 This is very straightforward and is exactly what it sounds like.
 If you don’t spend of all your election amount by the end of the plan year, you lose the unspent balance.
 That’s why it is important for you to estimate your (and your family’s) expenses for the year and make your election equal that estimate – up to the annual limit.

 If you’re wondering how to estimate FSA elections, read How Much Should I Put in My FSA?

-Carryover allows FSA participants to “carry over” a maximum of $550 in unspent FSA funds to the following year.
-If you elected $2,600, but only spent $2,300, you could carry over the remaining $300 to use next year.
+Carryover in 2023 allows FSA participants to “carry over” a maximum of $610 in unspent FSA funds to the following year.
+If you elected $2.600, but only spent $2,300, you could carry over the remaining $300 to use next year.
 Keep in mind, if you only spent $1,500, you could still carry over $610, but you would lose the remainder.

 Grace period is an extra amount of time after the end of the plan year that allows you to use any unspent money in your FSA (health or LPFSA).
-The grace period can be up to a maximum of two and half months, but may be shorter depending on plan setup.
+The grace period can be up to a maximum of 2.5 months, but may be shorter depending on plan setup.

 For instance, if your plan runs from January 1, 2022 through December 31, 2022, you would have until March 15, 2023, to use all of your FSA funds.
 Any unused FSA balance for the 2022 plan year would be lost after the grace period ends.